annabellaals/Wheelshub/readme.md

 3. Stripe flow

     From backend we initiate a stripe checkout flow.
-We send a price id (of the service that we are selling, here place bid price id is provided) and a webhook url to stripe.
+We send a price id (of the service that I am selling, here place bid price id is provided) and a webhook url to stripe.
 User is redirected to Stripe's checkout page and upon successful payment, Stripe triggers a webhook `webhook/bids/bidId/activate/` .
 This webhook validates the bid and the confirm the status of the payment and redirect user to the frontend on view deal page.

     The listing page automatically reflects new bids.
 Sellers can see buyer contact information after accepting bids.